helix-editor/helix/book/src/editor.md

 - `author`: The author of the commit
 - `date`: When the commit was made
 - `time-ago`: How long ago the commit was made
-- `message`: The message of the commit, excluding the body
+- `title`: The title of the commit
 - `body`: The body of the commit
 - `commit`: The short hex SHA1 hash of the commit
 - `email`: The email of the author of the commit